No More Manual Tests? Evaluating and Improving ChatGPT for Unit Test Generation: Evaluation of

 Table~\ref{table:rq4} presents the correctness of the tests generated by \chatgpt{} and our approaches.
 Overall, we could observe a substantial improvement in both the compilation rate and passing rate of the tests generated by \ourtool{} compared to the default \chatgpt{}.
 For example, additional 34.3\% tests (= 73.3\% - 39.0\%) can be successfully compiled and additional 18.7\% tests (= 41.0\% - 22.3\%) can pass the execution.
 In summary, the proposed approach \ourtool{} effectively improves the correctness of the tests generated by \chatgpt{}.

 In addition, we could observe that the variant \ourtoolm{} outperforms the default \chatgpt{} by achieving 11.7\% and 7.4\% improvements in the compilation rate and passing rate.
 In particular, we find that among the \chatgpt -generated tests with incorrect assertions, 12.5\% of them are fixed into correct assertions in \ourtoolm{}, indicating the effectiveness of the initial test generator.
 Figure~\ref{figure:initial_prompt} is an example of how the intention prompt improves the correctness of assertions in our dataset.
+In addition, when comparing \ourtool{} against the variant \ourtooIte{}, we can find that removing the initial test generator would decrease 12.7\% compilation rate and 7.0\% passing rate, further confirming the contribution of the initial test generator.
 Moreover, we could observe a further improvement from \ourtoolm{} to \ourtool{}, \ie{} additional 22.6\% tests and 11.3\% tests are fixed by the iterative test refiner into compilable tests and passing tests.
 Figure~\ref{figure:repair_prompt} is an example of how the iterative test refiner fixes the compilation errors in two iterations.
 In summary, both components (\ie{} the initial test generator and the iterative test refiner) positively contribute to the effectiveness of \ourtool{}.